greenelab/deep-review/all-sections.md

 result in a similar amount of improvement in tertiary structure prediction since secondary structure mainly reflects coarse-grained local conformation of a protein structure.

-Protein contact prediction and contact-assisted folding (i.e., folding proteins using predicted contacts as restraints) represents a promising new direction for ab initio folding of proteins without good templates in PDB.
+Protein contact prediction and contact-assisted folding (i.e. folding proteins using predicted contacts as restraints) represents a promising new direction for ab initio folding of proteins without good templates in PDB.
 Evolutionary coupling analysis (ECA) is an effective contact prediction method for some